Out of all the chores you have on the list, mowing the yard probably tends to be the most tedious one for some of you.

 Craftsman Z525 Zero Turn Gas Powered Lawn Mower

 Known to be one of the names that dominate the greens, Craftsman gives you the quality that your yard deserves.

-Powered by a Craftsman-made twin-cylinder engine, the Z525 is run by 22 horsepower to be a mower you can ride on for one acre or more!
+Powered by a Craftsman-made twin-cylinder engine, the Z525 is run by 22 horsepower to be riding lawn mowers for 1 acre or more!

 As a zero-turn mower, though, you can change directions at a snap of your fingers when it has a 360-degree turning radius to have the ability to maneuver at all sides.

 You can even mow in reverse, so goodbye forever to troublesome U-turns and annoying pauses in-between mowing!